-All of our reviews are based on exhaustive research, industry experience and whenever possible, hands-on testing.
+All of our reviews are based on exhaustive research, industry experience, and whenever possible, hands-on testing.
 When you make a purchase using one of our chosen links we’ll a small percentage of the proceeds.
 This supports the site and keeps Jeffsetter running.
 You can read more here.

 But what if you didn’t have to wait?

-What if you could keep on trucking long into the “off-season” with a Class C RV that was winter and cold weather ready?
+What if you could keep on trucking long into the “off-season” with a Class C RV that was winter and cold-weather-ready?

 Why Class C RV’s?

-With so many motorhomes and travel trailers to choose from, why focus on class C RVs for winter and off-season travel?
+With so many motorhomes and travel trailers to choose from, why focus on Class C RVs for winter and off-season travel?

 Simple, Class C rigs are my favorite!
 But they’re also the most common among full-timers and make a great option for winter RV’ing.
-They’re large enough that you can get the needed bells and whistles to make a pleasant winter but small enough that most families can afford them.
-They’re also a heck of a lot easier to drive than a giant class A rig!
+They’re large enough that you can get the needed bells and whistles to make a pleasant winter, but small enough that more avid RVers have the potential to afford them.

 Do I Need An Artic Package?

-Many manufacturers offer an artic package for folks that are looking for extra levels of winter protection.
+Many manufacturers offer an artic package for folks looking for extra levels of winter protection.
 However, this can get a little confusing since the artic package can include a few different things depending on the specific manufacturer.

 Most of the time, it includes things like extra insulation but can also include extra skirts, sealing for vents, tire changes, and more.
 Most of the rigs on this list include an option for artic upgrades and it’s only becoming more popular.
-I’ll share what’s included in the artic upgrades for that specific manufacturer along with a whole lot of information about how to get your rig winter-ready but first let’s get into the list!

-1. Jayco Redhawk 26XD
+1. Best For Big Families: Jayco Redhawk 26XD

 Pros: